 What Is The Average Distance With A Driver?

 The average distance with a driver is around 226 for males and 148 yards for females.
 However, at a professional level the average distances increase.
 A PGA Tour pro would likely drive an average yardage of around 295 yards whereas an LPGA Tour professional would be around 270 yards.

 In conclusion, you must start incorporating all of the above-listed steps if you want to hit the ball for a 300-yard drive.
 The way to get the best edge and extra distance are by really focusing on some of the simple steps to get more clubhead speed.
 These consist of investing in a launch monitor to track your swing speed and identify faults when swinging, such as a slow tempo in the downswing.
-Additionally, by incorporating golf fitness exercises designed to increase swing speeds and clubhead speed, you can add distance from the tee.
+Additionally, by incorporating golf fitness exercises or using a golf swing speed tool designed to increase swing speeds and clubhead speed, you can add distance from the tee.
 Finally, by using equipment built with distance in mind, you can give yourself that extra distance you need when hitting golf shots like a professional.